BONSAMURAIS/bonsai/README.md

 If you're a potential Bonsai **developer/contributor**: you're in the right place.
 There are many ways to contribute.
 This page will try to effectively direct your energies.
 Not sure if you want to contribute?
 [See here!](https://github.com/BONSAMURAIS/bonsai#why-contribute).

-If you are a potential Bonsai **user**, we recommend to return after March 29th 2019, when the [hackathon](https://github.com/BONSAMURAIS/hackathon-2019) is completed and there should be something ready to use ;)
+Fo potential Bonsai **user**, we currently do not have ready-to-use tools.
+Parts of an alpha version of the required software were developed during the [hackathon](https://github.com/BONSAMURAIS/hackathon-2019) in March 29th 2019.
+Development is currently ongoing as described below.

 ## Which projects or tasks currently require contributions?
 During the hackathon, see [the overview project board](https://github.com/orgs/BONSAMURAIS/projects/2)